fawad-mazhar/naxos/README.md

 > ⚠️ **Development Status**: This repository is currently under active development (as of January 2025).
 Features and APIs may change without notice.

+Naxos is a lightweight distributed job orchestration system written in Go that manages the execution of task sequences with persistent state handling and a RESTful API interface.
+It supports both sequential and parallel task execution with dependency management.

-## Overview
+## Features

-Naxos is a distributed task orchestration system designed for high-performance parallel and sequential workflow execution.
-It provides:

-- **Distributed Architecture**: Multi-node orchestration with worker management
-- **Flexible Task Execution**: Support for both parallel and sequential task workflows
-- **Fault Tolerance**: Built-in retry mechanisms and failure handling
+- **Job Orchestration**: Define and execute sequences of tasks with dependencies
-- **Scalable Storage**: Integration with PostgreSQL for persistence and RabbitMQ for message queuing
+- **Persistent Storage**: State management using PostgreSQL
-- **Local Caching**: LevelDB-based caching for improved performance
+- **Local Caching**: Fast job definition retrieval using LevelDB
+- **Message Queue**: RabbitMQ for job distribution and status updates
+- **Concurrent Execution**: Configurable worker pool for parallel job processing
+- **State Recovery**: Automatic recovery of interrupted jobs after system restart
+- **Health Monitoring**: System and orchestrator health checks
-- **RESTful API**: HTTP interface for job submission and management
+- **RESTful API**: HTTP interface for job management and monitoring

 ## System Design
 <details>